 The University of Southern Maine School of Nursing undergraduate nursing program embraces the Maine Nurse Core Competencies (2013), AACN Baccalaureate Essentials (2008) and the University of Southern Maine’s Core Curriculum Learning Outcomes (2011) as foundational to the curriculum.

 The baccalaureate graduate will:

-3. Demonstrate effective use of technology and information systems to communicate, manage knowledge, minimize error and to support evidenced based decision making for safe nursing practice.
+- Appraise effective use of technology and information systems to communicate, manage knowledge, minimize error, and generate data to support evidence-based decision making for safe nursing practice.